 “Cotton | Diseases and Pests, Description, Uses, Propagation.”
 Accessed November 20, 2017. https://plantvillage.org/topics/cotton/infos.

 Cooperative Extension Service, The University of Georgia College of Agricultural and Environmental Sciences.
 Cotton Growth and Development.
 Accessed November 23, 2017 www.spar.msstate.edu/class/EPP-2008/Chapter%201/Reading%20material/Temperature%20including%20Extremes/cotton_heat_Units1.pdf

 Salem Y. Lakhal*, Hamadoun Sidibé and Souad H’Mida.
 “Comparing conventional and certified organic cotton supply chains: the case of Mali.”
 Int.
 J. Agricultural Resources, Governance and Ecology, Vol. 7, No. 3, 2008.
 Accessed November 23, 2017 Roos, Sandra, et al. “Is Unbleached Cotton Better Than Bleached?
 Exploring the Limits of Life-Cycle Assessment in the Textile Sector.”
 Clothing and Textiles Research Journal, vol. 33, no. 4, 2015, pp. 231–247., doi:10.1177/0887302×15576404.

-The processing that the cotton textiles Celtic Fusion uses goes through is arguable the best possible, that reason being that it hardly goes through any processing at all.
+The processing that the cotton textiles Celtic Fusion uses goes through is arguably the best possible, that reason being that it hardly goes through any processing at all.
 Because most cotton in the textile industry is dyed with deep, synthetic dyes, it is necessary for it to undergo an intense scouring and bleaching process.

 While recent advancements have created a bleaching and scouring process that is much less chemically intensive (now relying on hydrogen peroxide to lighten the fabric), any action at all to remove cotton fabric of ‘impurities’ is all but unnecessary.